GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

     Using a subscription with a Dataflow pipeline ensures that all messages are processed even when the pipeline may be temporarily down for updates or maintenance.

-### Configure Log sink
+### Configure a log sink

-1. Create a Log sink to send DataCatalog audit events to the Pub/Sub topic:
+1. Create a log sink to send Data Catalog audit events to the Pub/Sub topic:

         gcloud logging sinks create ${LOGS_SINK_NAME} \
         pubsub.googleapis.com/projects/${PROJECT_ID}/topics/${LOGS_SINK_TOPIC_ID} \
         --log-filter="protoPayload.serviceName=\"datacatalog.googleapis.com\" \
         AND protoPayload.\"@type\"=\"type.googleapis.com/google.cloud.audit.AuditLog\""

-    Cloud Logging will push new [Data Catalog audit logs](https://cloud.google.com/data-catalog/docs/how-to/audit-logging) to the Pub/Sub topic for processing in real time.
+    Cloud Logging pushes new [Data Catalog audit logs](https://cloud.google.com/data-catalog/docs/how-to/audit-logging) to the Pub/Sub topic for processing in real time.

-1. Give Pub/Sub "Publisher" permission to the logging service account to enable pushing log entries into the configured Pub/Sub topic:
+1. Give the Pub/Sub `publisher` role to the logging service account to enable the pushing of log entries into the configured Pub/Sub topic:

-        # Identify the Logs writer service account
+        # Identify the log writer service account
         export LOGGING_WRITER_IDENTITY="$(gcloud logging sinks describe ${LOGS_SINK_NAME} --format="get(writerIdentity)" --project ${PROJECT_ID})"

-        # Grant Publish permission to the Logging writer
+        # Grant publisher role to the Logging writer
         gcloud pubsub topics add-iam-policy-binding ${LOGS_SINK_TOPIC_ID} \
         --member=${LOGGING_WRITER_IDENTITY} \
         --role='roles/pubsub.publisher' \